 Why are Big Oil companies failing?

 The Year 2020 has been a curse to big oil companies due to the massive drop in oil prices.
 We have witnessed Exxon Mobil, one of the world’s biggest companies being booted out of the Dow Jones Industrial Average of which it has been a member since 1928.
 Many factors are to blame for this price drop.
 Ever since the pandemic struck, many governments implemented shelter in place orders that encouraged people to stay at home and avoid unnecessary travel.
-Consequently, fewer people traveled, and oil demand plummeted.
+Consequently, fewer people travelled, and oil demand plummeted.
 According to The Wall Street Journal, should crude prices remain at USD 40 per barrel, around 150 North American oil companies will file for bankruptcy by 2022.
 Additionally, Royal Dutch Shell PLC said it would restructure its operations and cut up to 9,000 jobs.

 I told you so